Paimon2/Tomyris/README.md

 ![Structure](docs/basic-structure.png)

 ## Import chain
-> This will be changed to a UML dependency diagram soon™.
+> This will be changed to a UML dependency diagram soon.

 ![Import chain](docs/importchain.png)